githubsatelliteworkshops/ci-cd-with-actions/workshop/workshop_instructions1.md

 ## Fork this repository

-1. Log into your GitHub account and fork this repository <repoUrl>
+1. Log into your GitHub account and fork [actions-workshop repo](https://github.com/kaverma/actions-workshop).

-    - Open this repository Url in a browser
+    - Open the [actions-workshop repo](https://github.com/kaverma/actions-workshop) in a browser
-    - Log into your GitHub account
+    - Sign in to your GitHub account from top right if not signed-in already.
-    - Fork
+    - Fork this repository into your user account (using `Fork` option on top right of the screen).
+This repository will get forked as `<username>/actions-workshop`

-      - This repo contains a starter project for react.js.
-In our workshop we will automate CI/CD for this starter website.
+    This repo contains a starter project for react.js for which we will be automating CI and CD flow.
+It also contains the intsructions for the workshop.

 ## Add a CI Workflow